MegalithOfficial/MegalithOfficial/README.md

-Software should be fast and private.
+Software should be beautiful and work beautifully.
 I'm a backend developer working with Rust, Java, Kotlin, Python, and TypeScript.
 Here are some of my creations:

 - [LettuceAI](https://github.com/LettuceAI/app): Privacy-first AI roleplay & companion app with long-term memory, BYOK, and 20+ providers.
 Runs everywhere.
 - [Rift](https://github.com/MegalithOfficial/Rift): A modern Linux command palette and app launcher focused on speed, privacy, and keyboard workflows.